Exploring and machine learning structural instabilities in 2D materials: Results and discussion

 We next attempt to accelerate the dynamic stability prediction using the machine learning model outlined in Section \ref{sec:ML}.

-As an introductory exercise we consider the correlation between dynamical stability and six elementary materials properties, namely the energy above the convex hull, the PBE band gap, the DOS at the Fermi level, the total energy, the total energy per atom, and heat of formation.
+As an introductory exercise we consider the correlation between dynamical stability and five elementary materials properties, namely the energy above the convex hull, the PBE band gap, the DOS at the Fermi level, the total energy per atom, and heat of formation.
 Figure \ref{fig:ml_hist} shows the distribution of these properties over the 3295 2D materials.
 The materials have been split into dynamically stable (blue) and dynamically unstable materials (orange), respectively.
 There is a clear correlation between dynamical stability and the first three materials properties shown in panels a-c.
 In particular, dynamically stable materials are closer to the convex hull, have larger band gap, and lower DOS at $E_F$ as compared to dynamically unstable materials.
-The observed correlation with $\Delta H_{\mathrm{hull}}$ is consistent with previous findings based on phonon calculations\cite{gjerding2021recent}.
-In contrast, no or only weak correlation is found for the last three quantities in panels d-f.
-These six properties were used as a low-dimensional feature vector for training an XGBoost machine learning model that will serve as a baseline for an XGBoost model trained on the higher dimensional RAD-PDOS representation described in Sec. \ref{sec:ML}.
+The observed correlation with $\Delta H_{\mathrm{hull}}$ is consistent with previous findings based on phonon calculations \cite{gjerding2021recent}.
+In contrast, no or only weak correlation is found for the last two quantities in panels d-e.
+These five properties were used as a low-dimensional feature vector for training an XGBoost machine learning model that will serve as a baseline for a model trained on the higher dimensional RAD-PDOS representation described in Sec. \ref{sec:ML}.

 To evaluate the performance of our model we employ the receiver operating characteristic (ROC) curve.
 The ROC curve maps out the number of materials correctly predicted as unstable as a function of the number of materials incorrectly labelled as unstable, and it is calculated by varying the classification tolerance of the model.
 The area under the curve(AUC) is a measure of the performance of the classifier.
 Random guessing would amount to a linear ROC curve with unit slope, shown in Fig. \ref{fig:ml_results} by the dashed grey line, and correspond to an AUC of 0.5 whereas a perfect classification model would have an AUC of 1.
 When calculating the ROC curve of our dynamic stability classifier we employ ten fold cross-validation (CV).
 This allows us to obtain a mean ROC curve and its standard deviation, which we then use to evaluate the performance of our model.